 As a trademark owner, it’s important for companies to do trademark monitoring of their marks throughout the year and round the clock.
 Many times clients say that they are witnessing a sharp decline in their overall sale and they start restructuring and reorganizing their sales channel.
-However, as an informed business owner, we must agree that reshuffling the sales strategy is not the only solution always because sometimes trademark infringement or trademark theft could be the reason of decline in sales.
+However, as an informed business owner, we must agree that reshuffling the sales strategy is not the only solution always because sometimes trademark infringement or trademark theft could be the reason for a decline in sales.

 There were many cases where competitors infringed upon others already established trademarks and stole revenue.
 Unauthorized use of a trademark, also called as trademark infringement, not only diminishes the distinctiveness of a trademark but also dilutes your brand value.